folke/devmoji/README.md

   aliases like: `:test:`, `:refactor:`, `:docs:`, `:security` instead of hard to remember emoji codes
-- [**git commit:**](###devmoji---edit) install a **`prepare-commit-msg` commit hook** to :sparkles: automagically emojify your commit message
+- [**git commit:**](###devmoji---edit) install a **`prepare-commit-msg` commit hook** to :sparkles: automagically emojify and lints your commit message
 - [**git log:**](###devmoji---log) emojify and colorify the output of `git log` even for projects not using emojis